Trietptm-on-Coding-Algorithms/michaltrzesimiech/README.md

 ## Training fields

 This is what I figured out on my own since February 2016.
-It's mainly  Java, since I wanted to learn programming concepts beyond the  basics I've learned testing software, which I did full time for the last 2 years.
+It's mainly Java, since I wanted to learn programming concepts beyond the  basics I knew from testing software (which I did full time for the last 2 years).

 - **exper7**: a basic expert system written in Java (in progress)
 - **cryptocalc**: Bitcoin and Ethereum calculator written in Java (fed by Selenium or JSON) (in progress)